-- Provide free or reduced-rate bus passes to all employees. - Provide free or reduced-level bus/bike passes to guests and inform guests of the availability of transit and non-motorized modes prior to arrival. - Continue (and increase frequency of) shuttle to Teton Village and Airport to encourage guests to use transit rather than renting automobiles. - Provide employee ride-share incentives.
-Provide free parking for multi-occupancy vehicles and paid parking for single-occupancy vehicles. - Continue to have groups as a large percentage of the lodging business. - Construct the majority of development in a dense pattern near the shared parking area. - Support and participate in community wide mass transportation invitations. - Promote alternative travel modes through advertising and marketing. - Provide "town" bikes at a nominal rate for guests. - Coordinate with Town to provide a frequent and convenient Town Square - MAC Campus - Snow King shuttle system. - Coordinate with the Town to provide improved sidewalk and pathway systems along Willow, King, and Cache. - Provide information and reservation services and staging areas for float trips, snowmobile operators, and other tour operations. - Develop parking district with combination of free and fee parking. - Provide on-site and nearby employee housing. - Require off-site parking for employees. - Provide START Bikes and promote alternative modes of travel for employee and guests
+- Provide free or reduced-rate bus passes to employees and hotel guests (as part of the room package).
+Inform guests of the availability of transit and non-motorized modes prior to arrival. - Continue (and increase frequency of) shuttle to Teton Village and Airport to encourage guests to use transit rather than renting automobiles. - Provide employee ride-share incentives.
+Provide free parking for multi-occupancy vehicles and paid parking for single-occupancy vehicles. - Continue to have groups as a large percentage of the lodging business. - Construct the majority of development in a dense pattern near the shared parking area. - Support and participate in community wide mass transportation invitations. - Promote alternative travel modes through advertising and marketing. - Provide "town" bikes at a nominal rate for guests. - Coordinate with Town to provide a frequent and convenient Town Square - MAC Campus - Snow King shuttle system. - Coordinate with the Town to provide improved sidewalk and pathway systems along Willow, King, and Cache. - Provide information and reservation services and staging areas for float trips, snowmobile operators, and other tour operations. - Develop parking district with combination of free and fee parking. - Provide on-site and nearby employee housing.